Collaboration with Local Communities

 Participating in community events across Japan

-Community event in Shanghai, China
+Community event in Shenzhen, China

 Local cleanup activities